CROSSINGTUD/openssl/README.md

 -  backwards compatible hybrid certificates
 -  combining two keys into one hybrid key

+This README continues with a description on how to build the openssl fork followed by an example creating a hybrid certificate chain.
 --------

 The **Open Quantum Safe (OQS) project** has the goal of developing and prototyping quantum-resistant cryptography.